Update and reformat the hacking howto

 lay out their windows in a way which corresponds to tiling or stacking mode in i3.
 Therefore,

 why not let i3 do this for you?
-Certainly, its faster than you could ever do it.
+Certainly, it’s faster than you could ever do it.

 The idea behind tiling is that you should not need to waste your time